DingZefang/MYhexo/source/api/index.md

 ---
 This documentation provides more detailed information about the API and will be particularly helpful for people who want to modify the Hexo source code or write new plugins.
 If you are interested in more basic usage of Hexo, please refer to the [docs](../docs) instead.

-Please note that this documentation is only valid for Hexo 3 and above.
+Please note that this documentation is only valid for Hexo 3 and above.this is sdsdadsadsa

 ## Initialize